godind/canvas-gauges/README.md

 Package available on npm as @godind/canvas-gauges

 ## Fixes in v2.2.0
 * Crash caused by canvas context stack leak.
 Both Radial and Linear gauges leaked but Linear was severe.
-Tests after 24h with multiple reveal no leaks.
+Tests after 24h with multiple gauges and fast updates reveal no leaks (context stack still returns to 0).
+This fix is a refactoring of context management.
 * Bug with Radial animationTarget='plate' not working.
 * Animation frame not set to null causing leak.
 * Improved Destroy clean up.